-- Nearshore habitats (including nearshore waters. beaches, and marsh edge), which support a diversity of resident and migratory birds-including the endangered piping plover and the threatened red knot-for nesting, feeding, and resting. - Offshore habitats, which are used by birds feeding on fish and zooplankton and as bird resting spots on Sargassum mats.
-Offshore birds include boobies, shearwaters, storm petrels, and several species of terns. - Coastal islands, which are used by waterbirds as nesting areas.
-During the breeding season, a substantial proportion of birds in the northern Gulf of Mexico occur in coastal island colonies. - · Interior marshes, which serve as nursery habitats for many species of fish, shrimp, and invertebrates that are food for many bird species.
+- Nearshore habitats (including nearshore waters, beaches, and marsh edge), which support a diversity of resident and migratory birds-including the endangered piping plover and the threatened red knot-for nesting, feeding, and resting. - Offshore habitats, which are used by birds feeding on fish and zooplankton and as bird resting spots on Sargassum mats.
+Offshore birds include boobies, shearwaters, storm-petrels, and several species of terns. - Coastal islands, which are used by waterbirds as nesting areas.
+During the breeding season, a substantial proportion of birds in the northern Gulf of Mexico nest in coastal island colonies. - Interior marshes, which provide nesting habitat for marsh birds and nursery habitat for many species of fish, shrimp, and invertebrates that are food for many bird species.